MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/plot_embedding_approaches.rst

     end

-Next, for all embedding approaches, we display the first gradient.
+Next, for all embedding approaches, we display the first gradient

 .. code-block:: matlab